typora/support.typora.io/_posts/purchase/2021-11-21-activation.md

 ### Error message "Please input a valid license code."

 Please check if your license code is valid.
-The license code has a format in the style of XXXXXXXX-XXXXXXXX-XXXXXX-XXXXXX-XXXXXX, with capital letters and numbers.
+The license code has a format in the style of XXXXXX-XXXXXX-XXXXXX-XXXXXX-XXXXXX, with capital letters and numbers.

 If you have forgotten your license code, see ["How to retrieve my license code if I forgot it?"] (#how-to-retrieve-my-license-code-if-I-forgot-it).